-- 1. Contact the PA Program office, the director (preclinical or clinical), and the course director/section leader(s) prior to the absence from a scheduled program class/activity.
-This may be done by telephone (601.925.7371) or by email. - 2.
-Provide the PA Program office with an original copy or faxed copy of an excuse from a physician, attorney, etc. on the first day back to class.
-The excuse must include the date and time of the appointment and date when cleared to return to class.
+An original or faxed copy of the excuse from a physician, attorney, etc. must be provided on the first day back to class.
+The excuse must include the date and time of the appointment and date when cleared to return to class, if applicable.